 Implementation on the web is quite simple and when using Google Tag Manager, it shouldn’t take more than 5 minutes.

 Every audience we target with Facebook Ads “wears-out” after a while and we use up the percentage of people in the audience that buys our product or service.

 That is why we should consider audiences that we can address and that would be interested in our offer.

-Regardless of what our business goal is, Facebook Ads are a very effective tool to fulfil it.
+Regardless of what our business goal is, Facebook Ads is a very effective tool to fulfill this.
 If we avoid the mistakes that prevent this tool from working smoothly, we can for a relatively acceptable media budget address a large audience that could show interest in our offer.
 If you are looking for more resources for this topic, check the Facebook Advertising Tips section in our Boosterberg Facebook Ads Academy.
 If you think our tutorials and advice is too advanced for you and you need to start from the basics, either contact us to discuss your particular questions or check out this complete guide to getting started with Facebook Ads written by Kevan Lee.